This page explains how to set up International Phonetic Alphabet IPA fonts and keyboard layouts on your computer.

 - From there, you can copy and paste the transcriptions into your document writing program, then change the font of the doc to Linux Libertine if you like, and you’re done.

 - Another nice interface is http://westonruter.github.io/ipa-chart/keyboard/.
-That one lays out the IPA symbols in an actual clickable IPA chart.
+That one lays out the IPA symbols in a clickable IPA chart.

 These are much faster and more efficient.
 Invest some time into learning them and you will save yourself time in the long run.